kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 #### Create a minimal `server.js`

-This file serves code from `../client/dist` with Express, running on port 3000.
+This file start Express on port 3000.
 After you execute `npm run dev`, you can access it at http://localhost:3000

 ```js